tikv/tikv/doc/http.md

 List available heap profiling profiles which are periodically dumped when activated by `heap_activate` API with `interval` specified.

-Note: Once deactivation is performed, all existing profiles will be deleted.
+Note that, once deactivation is performed, all existing profiles will be deleted.

 ```bash
 curl -X GET 'http://$TIKV_ADDRESS/debug/pprof/heap_list'